 To communicate with the 16×2 LCD screen install this driver

-Breadboard and circuit setup is beyond the scope of this tutorial.
+Breadboard and circuit setup are beyond the scope of this tutorial.
 It’s not overly complicated.
 It’s simply connecting the breadboard to the Raspberry Pi.
 Inserting LEDs and resistors and connecting with pins.
 I barely passed high school and figured this out, don’t let it scare you.
 Here is a quick tutorial.

 Getting the Script Ready